kartikey-vyas/GI-timeseries-classification/README.md

 Hypothesis tests) algorithm, was conducted.
 It was found that classifiers could reliably predict whether a subject was administered Atropine (AT) or Hexamethonium (Hex) subsequent to the administering of ACh (Acetylcholine).
 The most important features were explored.
-GI slow waves from subjects under the eect of AT consistently had higher values for each of the most important features indicating that AT has an excitatory effect on pacemaker potentials when administered after ACh, while Hex does not.
+GI slow waves from subjects under the effect of AT consistently had higher values for each of the most important features indicating that AT has an excitatory effect on pacemaker potentials when administered after ACh, while Hex does not.
 For example, AT influenced slow waves had higher frequency and noise levels, on average containing